The time it takes for us to complete the review process depends on a range of factors, including:

 The President’s Direction on Prioritising Cases in Migration and Refugee Division sets out the circumstances in which cases are prioritised.
 You can ask us to process the review as a priority by writing to us, fully explaining your reasons and providing supporting evidence.

-Additionally, the COVID-19 – Special Measure Practice Direction outlines the strategies we have in place for dealing with different caseloads, including what types of cases may be eligible for expedited processing.
+Additionally, the Migration and Refugee Practice Direction outlines the strategies we have in place for dealing with different caseloads, including what types of cases may be eligible for expedited processing.